pegros/PEG_LIST/help/sfpegCardCmp.md

   * It may also include an `icon` one to display next to the field
   * A boolean `isSpace` property may also be set to simply reserve a zone in the grid (in which case the `name` is irrelevant but should still have a value, e.g. `Dummy1`)
+    * In such a case, it is still possible to specify `description` and `help` (optional) properties to display text in the reserved zone.
 * `sections` defines the sections displayed afterwards in the card, as a list of JSON section definition objects
   * Each section definition has a mandatory `label` property (possibly using a Custom Label